nus-cs2103-AY2526S1/tp/docs/DeveloperGuide.md

 1. User requests to track if a person has paid for the latest lesson.
 2. User marks person's latest lesson as paid.
-3. AddressBook marks the person's payment status as paid.
+3. StudentConnect marks the person's payment status as paid.

        Use case ends.